ChiWang/DmpSW/README.md

 ### How to debug?
 (Refer to Readme.md in each directory)

-1.  cp *.scons SConstruct
+1.  cp *.scons SConstruct   // if there is a file named SConstruct, skip to step 2.
-2.  scons                   // Or use: scons debug=1
+2.  scons                   // Or use "scons debug=1"
-3.  scons -c                // Or, append debug=1
+3.  scons -c                // Or append "debug=1"

 ### Convention